tbnobed/techsched/admin_guide.md

 **Issue**: User cannot log in
 **Solution**:
 1. Verify the user's email address is correct in the system.
+   - Remember that email addresses are case-insensitive (user@example.com and USER@example.com are treated as the same email).
 2. Reset their password through the User Management interface.
-3. Ensure the user is using the correct email/password combination.
+3. Ensure the user is using the correct email/password combination (passwords remain case-sensitive).
 4. Check browser cookie settings if persistent login issues occur.

 ### Schedule Display Issues